The time to repair the roof is when the sun is shining.John F. Kennedy

-You, Gentle Reader, have of course never suffered this sort of humiliation, but in the interest of sad and abused toolchests everywhere, I bow my shiny bald head, place my hand over my heart (it’s rattling around here in my chest somewhere, although my wife sometimes disagrees) and humbly confess all.
+You, Gentle Reader, have of course never suffered this sort of humiliation, but in the interest of sad and abused toolchests everywhere, I bow my shiny bald head, place my hand over my heart (it’s rattling around here in my chest somewhere, although my wife frequently disagrees) and humbly confess all.
 One or two teardrops fall, …

 When new, my toolchest was striking in appearance, with highly figured solid mahogany wood panels (not veneer) exposed on the lid surfaces and a clear, high-gloss, rubbed-out catalyzed varnish finish.
 It was a thing of beauty, but not a joy forever because, after several years of use in a drafty, dusty, pixie-infested garage shop followed by several long-distance moves and more than a few months of exposure to wind and sun it was scratched, dinged and crazed.

 In my foolish vanity I repaired it using what I thought were sound techniques and quality materials, but which eventually proved to be inadequate.

-I’m a highly-edumacated fella, you know, and during my studies at the University of Stoopid, School of Hard Knocks (Lower Outhouse Campus) where I earned an MD degree (Master Dipstick, Summa Cum Laude) I learned that catalyzed varnish was not tough enough.
+I’m a highly-edumacated fella, you know, and during my studies at the University of Stoopid, School of Hard Knocks (Lower Outhouse Campus) where I earned an MD degree (Master Dipstick, Summa Cum Loudly) I learned that catalyzed varnish was not tough enough.
 Out of an abundance of well-earned humility I don’t display my UoS graduation certificate on my “I Love Me Wall,” so please don’t ask to see it.

 Drawing upon my training at UoS, I next refinished the toolchest with a brushed-on spar-varnish finish.
 Not as pretty, but it was more flexible and more resistant to scratches and UV rays.
 But ultimately, it too failed.
 Poochie wept!

 As the wise Nigerian Prince Musa Adebayo once told me (in exchange for a small wire transfer to his bank in Abuja, of course), “ Time destroys all things.”
 This eternal truth definitely applies to woodwork finishes, but I didn’t realize at the time the Prince was talking about credit ratings!